suhaybyahya/employee-profile/Readme.md

 ### Prerequisites

-Make sure you have .net core SDK or atleast the .net runtime installed and you have also to prepare a valid SQL DB server connection weather it is hosted on your machine or other machines you only need a valid connection.
+Make sure you have .net core SDK or at least the .net runtime installed and you have also to prepare a valid SQL DB server connection weather it is hosted on your machine or other machines you only need a valid connection.

 ### How to run the app